kvinuthashree-cyber/Offline-Defense-Chatbot/README.md

 py3to thers something which converts voice to text

-i have tried to update my data automatically when internet is available usimg auto_updater
+i have tried to update my data automatically when internet is available usimg auto_updater dont use app.py run it using python main.py